TheBlueDotGame/The-Accountant/README.md

 Install govulncheck to perform vulnerability scanning  `go install golang.org/x/vuln/cmd/govulncheck@latest`.

+## Documentation:

+1. Install gomarkdoc to generate documentation: `go install github.com/princjef/gomarkdoc/cmd/gomarkdoc@latest`.

+Documentation is generated using `header.md` file and the code documentation, then saved in the `README.md`.
+Do not modify `README.md` file, all the changes will be overwritten.

 ## Package provides webassembly package that expose client API to the front-end applications.